 In California our citrus trees are severely threatened by a deadly and incurable plant disease called huanglongbing or HLB.
 It is possible to save citrus trees from this disease by removing and destroying unloved citrus trees.
 A free citrus tree removal service is now available in California's HLB-affected areas.

 California scientists are now breeding and growing citrus from seed in order to overcome citrus disease.
 Scientists have discovered that some Australian native citrus relatives show natural resistance to the deadly huanglongbing (HLB) disease.
 Crossing these Australian citrus relatives with traditional citrus varieties has the potential to produce hybrid offspring with resistance to HLB.

 The below video shows how to set up an account and place an order for citrus budwood from California’s Citrus Clonal Protection Program or CCPP.
 Citrus budwood is used for grafting citrus trees and budding citrus trees.

 By law all new citrus varieties in California are introduced via the CCPP whether from outside the state or from within the state.
 CCPP scientists use proven techniques to eliminate all diseases from each citrus variety before release.
 The CCPP budwood program is available for citrus nurseries and hobbyists both inside and outside of California.

-This article demonstrates organic ant control for citrus trees using tree tanglefoot, a natural ant repellent for fruit trees.
-Because nectar-loving ants such as the Argentine ant farm nectar-producing insects such as the Asian citrus psyllid, controlling ants on citrus trees is an important measure to reduce the spread of Huanglongbing, a deadly citrus disease spread by citrus psyllids.
+This article shows how to get rid of ants on citrus trees using tree tanglefoot ant barrier for trees, an organic way to get rid of ants on fruit trees.
+Because nectar-loving ants such as the Argentine ant farm nectar-producing insects such as the Asian citrus psyllid, controlling ants on lemon trees, orange trees, and other types of citrus trees is an important measure to reduce the spread of Huanglongbing, a deadly citrus disease spread by citrus psyllids.